Background pattern

 Use in elderly patients

-Elderly patients should receive a relatively low dose due to the decrease in liver and kidney function and the lower folate reserves related to age.
+Elderly patients should receive a relatively low dose due to the decrease in liver and kidney function and lower folate reserves related to age.

 Use in patients with kidney and liver problems

-Consult your doctor as it may be necessary to adjust the dose and in some cases the medication may be contraindicated.
+Consult your doctor, as it may be necessary to adjust the dose, and in some cases, the medication may be contraindicated.

 Use in children

-If you take more MethotrexateweeklyWyeth than you should
+If you take more Metotrexato Weekly Wyeth than you should

-If you have taken more MethotrexateweeklyWyeth than you should, consult your doctor or pharmacist immediately.
+If you have taken more Metotrexato Weekly Wyeth than you should, consult your doctor or pharmacist immediately.

-If you interrupt treatment withMethotrexateweeklyWyeth
+If you interrupt treatment with Metotrexato Weekly Wyeth

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can produce adverse effects, although not all people experience them.

-If you consider that any of the side effects you are experiencing are severe or if you notice any side effect not mentioned in this leaflet, inform your doctor or pharmacist.
+If you consider that any of the adverse effects you suffer from is serious or if you notice any adverse effect not mentioned in this prospectus, inform your doctor or pharmacist.

-Inform your doctor immediately if you notice any of the following side effects:
+Tell your doctor immediately if you notice any of the following adverse effects:

 • blood when coughing or spitting

-• mouth sores
+• sores in the mouth

-• black or tar-like stools
+• black or tarry stools

 • blood in urine or stools

-• red spots on the skin
+• small red spots on the skin

 • fever, sore throat, flu-like symptoms